 Lauren Rabinovitz, MPH, MSW, LCSW-C is a Senior Policy Associate at the Georgetown Center for Child and Human Development, Early Childhood Division.
 Lauren is the Program Director for the SAMHSA funded Center of Excellence on Infant and Early Childhood Mental Health Consultation.
 Lauren brings a unique perspective to policy, research and technical assistance based on many years of clinical and community mental health provision.
 Lauren is a Licensed Clinical Social Worker with specialized training and experience in Early Childhood Mental Health.
 Lauren’s passion is the intersection of early childhood and population health.

 Krystle Canare is a Project Coordinator for the Georgetown University Center for Child & Human Development's SAMHSA funded Center of Excellence on Infant and Early Childhood Mental Health Consultation (CoE).
 Prior to the CoE, Krystle served as a project coordinator for the National Center for Cultural Competence, senior project coordinator for the National Council for Behavioral Health and a health equity consultant for SAMHSA within their Office of Behavioral Health Equity.
 She possesses over seven years of experience managing programs and training and technical assistance initiatives delivered to diverse audiences to ensure services are efficient, effective, and relevant to the populations they serve.
 Past initiatives include: CDC’s National Behavioral Health Network for Tobacco & Cancer Control, SAMHSA’s National Network to Eliminate Disparities in Behavioral Health, and SAMHSA’s Building Recovery to Supports to Scale Technical Assistance Center Strategy.
-In her spare time, Krystle serves as Capital Region Chair for the National Federation of Filipino American Associations, President for the Philippine American Foundation for Charities, Health Equity Ambassador for the American Psychological Association, and Steering Committee Member for the National Network to Eliminate Disparities in Behavioral Health.
+In her spare time, Krystle serves as Vice President of the Asian Mental Health Collective, Fellowship Director for the Filipino Young Leaders Program's COVID-19 Taskforce, and Health Equity Ambassador for the American Psychological Association.
 Krystle earned a Bachelor’s of Science in Neurobiology & Physiology from the University of Maryland, College Park.